VETERANS AFFAIRS FIELD SERVICES REPRESENTATIVE, N13

 The functions in this job family vary by level, but will include the following:

 The Veterans Affairs Field Services Representative job family consists of four levels, which are distinguished based on the complexity of work assigned, the level of expertise required to perform assigned duties, the location of specific positions, and the responsibility for the leadership of others.

 This is the basic level of this job family where employees perform entry level tasks to build their skills in the processing of claims and services based on federal and state laws and regulations to insure the entitlement and receipt of appropriate benefits and in counseling veterans and their dependents concerning benefits and services.
 Under close supervision, limited responsibility may be assigned for preparation of written briefs outlining evidence supportive of issues under appellant review or assignment as representative of veteran/client before decision review officers, administrative hearing officers, and administrative law judges.

 Knowledge, Skills and Abilities required at this level include knowledge of federal and state statutes and regulations pertaining to veterans benefits and programs; of Social Security, Worker’s Compensation and other rules, policies and programs that affect veterans benefits; of benefit counseling and interviewing techniques; and of common adjustment problems experienced by veterans.
 Ability to independently research laws, regulations, policies and precedent decisions for appellant cases; communicate effectively, both orally and in writing; to follow written and oral instructions; to use various software and agency specific computer programs; and to establish and maintain effective working relationships.

-Education and Experience requirements at this level consist of a bachelor’s degree from an accredited college or university or an equivalent combination of education and experience, substituting one year of work experience in programs for veterans for each year of the required education.
+Education and Experience requirements at this level consist of a bachelor’s degree from an accredited college or university or an equivalent combination of education and experience, substituting one year of work experience in the military or veterans' programs for each year of the required education.